The Red Book

 The engineer who's been fighting a problem for six months.
 The programme manager who can't sleep.
 The graduate who just joined and feels completely lost.

-We see the humans, not the org chart.
+We see the people, not the organisation chart.

 This applies inside the company too.
 Your wellbeing matters.
 If something's wrong, say so.